 Centene is committed to protecting the safety, health, and well-being of all employees and individuals in our workplace.
 This includes maintaining an environment that is free from intimidation and acts or threats of violence.
-All employees are expected to comply with the Company's workplace violence prevention policies (e.g., CC.HUMR.04 in the U.S.) and should help maintain a safe work environment by promptly reporting any threatening or violent conduct.
-In addition, Centene maintains an alcohol and drug-free atmosphere focused on preventing risk to our employees, the members and patients we serve, and members of the public who may interact with our business.
-Resources such as the Company's Employee Assistance Program may be available to employees seeking support related to drugs or alcohol.
+All employees are expected to comply with the Company's Violence-Free Workspace policy and should help maintain a safe work environment by promptly reporting any threatening or violent conduct.
+In addition.
+Centene maintains an alcohol and drug-free atmosphere focused on preventing risk to our employees, the members and patients we serve, and members of the public who may interact with our business.
+Resources are available to all employees seeking support related to drugs or alcohol through the Employee Assistance Program.